 13 September 1993 Proclaimed capitals of newly-created ethnically clean states in the Balkans have one thing in common: they were razed to the ground.
 A lot of water will flow down the Danube and Neretva Rivers before Vukovar becomes the capital of the Republic of Serb Krajina, and Mostar of the Republic of Herzeg-Bosnia.
-Words […]
+Words should not be wasted on […]

 You have reached a premium content area of Transitions.
 To read this entire article please login if you are already a Transitions subscriber.